Ayushman-Pyne/Obsidian-Brain/00 - Maps Of Contents/Python.md

 - [ ] WAP that can use “lambda operators”, “map ()”, “filter ()” and “reduce ()” etc.
 - [ ] WAP that can use different insert () and del () functions in the source code.
 - [ ] WAP to print factorial of a number using recursive function.
+- [ ] WAP in file to use the following operations from file management:
+	- [ ] WAP File management 1
-19. WAP in file to use the following operations from file management: -- a.
-Create (), Open () with read, write, append read & write data mode and close (). b.
+	      Create (), Open () with read, write, append read & write data mode and close ().
+	- [ ] WAP File management 2
 	      Split (), readlines () method and overwrite it.
-20. WAP in file to check whether the file is empty or not and also search a record exists in that file or not.
+- [ ] WAP in file to check whether the file is empty or not and also search a record exists in that file or not.
-21. WAP that can copy the content from one file to another file.
+- [ ] WAP that can copy the content from one file to another file.
-22. WAP to count the total number of uppercase and lowercase letters in a file.
+- [ ] WAP to count the total number of uppercase and lowercase letters in a file.
-23. WAP to delay a print line from a file using sleep () function.
+- [ ] WAP to delay a print line from a file using sleep () function.
-24. WAP to count the odd and even numbers in a file.
+- [ ] WAP to count the odd and even numbers in a file.
-25. WAP to count the number of line in an existing file.
+- [ ] WAP to count the number of line in an existing file.
-26. WAP to create and remove a file.
+- [ ] WAP to create and remove a file.
-27. WAP to move a file from a dictionary to another using os.listdir () and shutil.move () and then rename the file name using os.rename ().
+- [ ] WAP to move a file from a dictionary to another using os.listdir () and shutil.move () and then rename the file name using os.rename ().
-28. WAP to move all file from a dictionary.
+- [ ] WAP to move all file from a dictionary.
-29. WAP that can import the following libraries (as per requirements): -- a.
-Numpy, Pandas (use 2-D ds as DataFrame), b.
-Sckit-learn, Tensorflow, Keras, c.
-Seaborn, Mathplotlib, Pytorch etc.
+- [ ] WAP that can import the following libraries (as per requirements):
+	- [ ] Numpy, Pandas (use 2-D ds as DataFrame),
+	- [ ] Sckit-learn, Tensorflow, Keras
+	- [ ] Seaborn, Mathplotlib, Pytorch etc.
-30. WAP that can perform transform and reverse transformation over a 2-d list and then use scaling operations over the existing dataset.
+- [ ] WAP that can perform transform and reverse transformation over a 2-d list and then use scaling operations over the existing dataset.
-31. WAP that can split () the dataset into two subsets.
+- [ ] WAP that can split () the dataset into two subsets.
-32. WAP to print a string like “LINUX” and count the length of the string and when print the output like “INUX”.
+- [ ] WAP to print a string like “LINUX” and count the length of the string and when print the output like “INUX”.